 Scenarios To Cause An Internal Building Fire To Spread To The External Façade And Other Parts Of The Building

-Despite the fact that all new high-rise buildings are equipped (or must be) with an automatic sprinkler system with a proper fire compartmentation should be maintained throughout the building spaces and between adjacent floors, an internal building fire can still occur which has the potential to spread to the external façade, remarks Dr. Nasr.
+Despite the fact that all new high-rise buildings are equipped (or must be) with an automatic sprinkler system with proper fire compartmentation should be maintained throughout the building spaces and between adjacent floors, an internal building fire can still occur which has the potential to spread to the external façade, remarks Dr. Nasr.

 A ventilation-controlled fire represents the scenario in which a fire burning in a room grows enough to break the window glazing, permitting hot gases to flow out the top portion of the opening.
 After the temperature of the fire has increased enough and the exterior façade is exposed to sufficient heat fluxes, the window of the story above the room of origin could fail, resulting in the spread of the fire to the upper floor.
 This is what is usually referred to in fire engineering books as the “leap-frog effect”.

 From a fire dynamic perspective, flames emitting from an exterior window can extend higher than 5 m above the top of the window.
-He adds, to prevent a leap-frog effect to occur, a good practice that has been largely adopted lately in the Middle East is to separate the exterior openings in adjacent floors by using insulated spandrel panels of 915 mm in thickness or similar assemblies that have a fire-resistance rating of at least 1-hour.
+He adds, that to prevent a leap-frog effect from occurring, a good practice that has been largely adopted lately in the Middle East is to separate the exterior openings in adjacent floors by using insulated spandrel panels of 915 mm in thickness or similar assemblies that have a fire-resistance rating of at least 1-hour.
 Alternatively, flame barriers that extend horizontally at least 760 mm beyond the exterior wall can also be proposed to restrict the vertical fire spread through the façade.
 Let’s not forget to mention other protection means such as installing window sprinklers on the inside of an exterior window which could also limit the spread of fire from inside the building to the outside.

 A compliance design approach with Fire & Life Safety Code requirements can be considered as an adequate protection measure.
 However, a risk assessment, design approach is highly recommended when it comes to façade and exterior wall design.
-It will identify any hazard and risk within the façade and exterior walls, which will provide a clearer path to the fire engineer / consultant in proposing passive measures, active measures, or a combination of both, he adds.
+It will identify any hazard and risk within the façade and exterior walls, which will provide a clearer path to the fire engineer/consultant in proposing passive measures, active measures, or a combination of both, he adds.

 Difference Between Fire Stops And Smoke Stops

 Fire stops usually consist of fire-rated compressed insulation materials, such as mineral wool insulation, having a thickness of a minimum of 100 mm.
 The fire stop shall be a minimum of 33% greater than the gap width and compressed into place (reference: Hilti installation guide).
-Smoke stops consist of water-based coatings/ sprays with smoke sealing property which is applied on top of fire stop insulation to prevent the passage of smoke between fire compartments.
+Smoke stops consist of water-based coatings/ sprays with smoke-sealing property which is applied on top of fire stop insulation to prevent the passage of smoke between fire compartments.
 The thickness of smoke, stop sealants usually varies between 1-3 mm.
 The smoke seal should have the flexibility to allow all anticipated movements in the wall system and should remain intact.

 How Important Is The Use Of Fire-Rated Glass?

-The glass itself does not support combustion, hence it is very common to see standard non-fire rated glass panels and windows installed at building envelopes in the Middle East.
-This practice should be acceptable as long as the building can maintain a minimum horizontal separation from the adjacent buildings and the plotline, says Dr. Nasr.
+The glass itself does not support combustion, hence it is very common to see standard non-fire-rated glass panels and windows installed at building envelopes in the Middle East.
+This practice should be acceptable as long as the building can maintain a minimum horizontal separation from the adjacent buildings and the plotline, says Dr Nasr.
 On the other hand, and despite the high cost associated with the use of fire-rated glass, architects tend to propose fire-rated glazing systems for interior design applications, such as to achieve the required fire separation between different occupancy groups, enclose lift and escalator lobbies, etc.

 The advantage of using a fire-rated glazing system is that it allows to maintain a sense of transparency and openness throughout the building, and at the same time to satisfy the authority requirements for fire compartmentation.
-Faza explains that the fire stops are a continuous barrier/membrane with a minimum of 1-hour fire rating that subdivides the building spaces to restrict the spread and movement of fire.
+Faza explains that the fire stops are a continuous barrier/membrane with a minimum of a 1-hour fire rating that subdivides the building spaces to restrict the spread and movement of fire.

 NFPA 5000 requires smoke and fire barriers to be continuous from an outside wall to an outside wall, from a floor to a floor, or from a smoke/fire barrier to a smoke/fire barrier, or a combination thereof.
 It also requires them to be continuous through all concealed spaces, such as those found above a ceiling, including interstitial spaces.